chrisrarig1/reading-notes/README.md

 ## About Me

 - Hi!!
 My name is Chris Rarig and I am a student at Code Fellows seeking to become a Software Engineer.
-Currently I am a Senior Mortgage Data Specialist for Zillow.
-I am looking forward to learning new code and developing the skills to succeed
+Currently I am a Senior Mortgage Data Specialist for Zillow in Lincoln, NE.
+I am looking forward to learning new code and developing the skills to succeed!!!

 [Github Profile](https://github.com/chrisrarig1)